 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 6D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Panasonic FZ330 Manual.
+Further information on the features and operation of the 6D and FZ330 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Panasonic FZ330 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D and the Panasonic FZ330?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.